WHAT WE DO

 How is this possible?

-Another example: a public sector client approached us to help them diversify their economy - attract new businesses and jobs - and eliminate the generational poverty plaguing its community.
+Another example: a government client approached us to help them diversify their economy - attract new businesses and jobs - and eliminate the generational poverty plaguing its community.
 As the client was two hours away from the nearest commercial airport (with limited service), much less a bowling alley or movie theater, the community was not exactly a convenient option for a company seeking expansion or relocation.
 Even the geography and climate were acquired tastes.
 In short, the client needed economic development funds (which it did not have) in order to compete effectively with other communities for new businesses.
 Yet, it had no source of revenue it could dedicate for that purpose, and building the funds out of tax revenues from the citizenry was an idea that would only be embraced by someone intent on political suicide.
-In response, our research identified several options for them to generate a new source of revenues that didn't tax their citizens, paving a path for new economic development monies and righting a 100-year-long wrong along the way.
+In response, we identified several options that would enable them to generate a new source of revenues that didn't tax their citizens, paving a path for new economic development monies and righting a 100-year-long wrong along the way.
 Local businesses in the community also shared in the benefits as no new taxes were assessed.
-Again, a win for both parties.
+Another win for both parties.

 How is that possible?